 The Allstate Corporation is the largest publicly held personal lines insurer in the United States.
-Widely known through the "You're In Good Hands With Allstate®" slogan, Allstate's strategy is to reinvent protection and retirement to help consumers protect what they have today and better prepare for tomorrow.
-Allstate is the 2nd largest personal property and casualty insurer in the United States on the basis of 2013 statutory direct premiums earned according to A.M.
+Allstate's strategy is to serve distinct customer segments with differentiated offerings.
+The Allstate brand is widely known through the "You're In Good Hands With Allstate®" slogan.
+Allstate is the 2nd largest personal property and casualty insurer in the United States on the basis of 2014 statutory direct premiums written according to A.M.
 Best.
 In addition, according to A.M.
-Best, it is the nation's 16th largest issuer of life insurance business on the basis of 2013 ordinary life insurance in force and 29th largest on the basis of 2013 statutory admitted assets.
+Best, it is the nation's 19th largest issuer of life insurance business on the basis of 2014 ordinary life insurance in force and 31st largest on the basis of 2014 statutory admitted assets.